A Survey on the Local Divisor Technique: Church-Rosser congruential languages

-The languages $L_0$ and $L_2$ show that the classes of (deterministic) context-free languages and Church-Rosser congruential languages are incomparable.
-Therefore in \cite{McNaughtonNO88} a weaker notion of Church-Rosser languages has been considered, too.
-The new class contained all Church-Rosser congruential languages as well as all deterministic context-free languages; and their word problem remains decidable in linear time.
-We do not go into details, but focus on the following conjecture dating back to 1988.
+The languages $L_0$ and $L_2$ show that the classes of (deterministic) context-free languages and \CR congruential languages are incomparable.
+Therefore in \cite{McNaughtonNO88} a weaker notion of \CR languages has been considered, too.
+The new class contained all \CR congruential languages as well as all deterministic context-free languages, still their word problems are solvable in linear time using \CR semi-Thue systems.
+We do not go into details, but focus on the following conjecture dating back to 1988 and its solution in 2012.

+\begin{conjecture}[\cite{McNaughtonNO88}] Every regular language is \CR congruential. \end{conjecture} After some significant initial progress on this conjecture in~\cite{Narendran84phd,NiemannPhD02,NiemannO05,NiemannW02,reinhardtT03} there was stagnation.
+Before 2011 the most advanced result was a full solution when the monoid $M$ equals $\Z/2 \Z$ \cite{NiemannW02}.
+More general, it was announced in 2003 by Reinhardt and Th\'erien in \cite{reinhardtT03} that \refcon{con:MNO88} is true for all regular languages where the syntactic monoid is a group.
+However, the manuscript has never been published as a refereed paper and there are some flaws in its presentation.